dtao/PhilosopherDeveloper/app/views/posts/optimize-for-comprehensibility.markdown

 [*Gödel, Escher, Bach*](http://en.wikipedia.org/wiki/Godel_escher_bach)); and in one of the earlier chapters he discusses the notion that **the low-level details of a system are simultaneously *responsible* for the system functioning yet *irrelevant* to how the system works**.
-I think it was while reading this passage that the idea I'm getting to truly started to crystallize for me:
+I think it was while reading this passage that the idea I'm working towards truly started to crystallize for me:

-> [L]et us think for a moment about such a gas--a gas in a cylinder with a movable piston.
-If the
+> [L]et us think for a moment about [...] a gas in a cylinder with a movable piston.
+If the gas
-> gas suddenly heats up (as occurs in any cylinder in your car engine when its spark plug fires),
+> suddenly heats up (as occurs in any cylinder in your car engine when its spark plug fires), then
-> then its pressure suddenly increases and *therefore* (note the causal word) the piston is suddenly
+> its pressure suddenly increases and *therefore* (note the causal word) the piston is suddenly
 > shoved outwards.
 Thus combustion engines can be built.
 >
 > What I just told is the story at a gross (thermodynamic) level.
 Nobody who designs combustion